Destroy All Humans! (2005 video game): Legacy

 Due to the game's success several sequels have been made: Destroy All Humans!
 2, which takes place in the 1960s and marks the first time Crypto invades across the globe, Destroy All Humans!
 Big Willy Unleashed, a spin-off set in the 1970s in which Pox and Crypto run a fast-food chain, and Destroy All Humans!
 Path of the Furon, which also takes place in the 1970s and begins with Crypto and Pox running a lucrative gambling casino called the "Space Dust," who work to uncover a conspiracy set on destroying the Furon race.

-THQ announced in 2005 that Fox Broadcasting has purchased the rights to the game and is planning a computer-animated comedy, based on the game, to air in prime time.
-Jim Dauterive, previously of King of the Hill, was to be a writer and executive producer of the TV version of Destroy All Humans!
-Nothing has been unveiled and the project is presumably canceled.
+THQ announced in 2005 that Fox Broadcasting had purchased the rights to the game and was planning a computer-animated comedy, based on the game, to air in prime time.
+Jim Dauterive, previously of King of the Hill, was to be a writer and executive producer of the TV version of Destroy All Humans!.
+Nothing has been unveiled since then and the project was presumably canceled.
 The show is also referenced in Destroy All Humans!
 2, in the Salad Days bonus video, in which Pox and Crypto reminisce on the past game, and talk about the possibilities of the game's future.

 In 2019, THQ Nordic announced a remake of Destroy All Humans!, set for a release in 2020 for Microsoft Windows, PlayStation 4, and Xbox One.
 The remake was in development at Black Forest Games and featured content that was cut from the original release.
 The remake is built in Unreal Engine 4.